Merriam-Webster dictionary defines the word “forensic” as:

 Consequently, forensic accounting is application of accounting principles and methods in crime solving and in litigation.
 Examples are fraud investigation and various calculations used in civil litigation (damages, lost profits, business valuations, etc.).
 In Family Law litigation accountants are employed as experts to help parties divide community property and determine support obligations.
 The benefit of involving a forensic accountant is in obtaining reasonably exact and defensible in court estimates of the value of the community property and of the amount of support to be paid.
 The more complicated are financial circumstances of the divorcing couple, the more desirable it is to have a forensic accountant involved in the divorce process.

 It is certainly possible to get divorced without engaging a forensic accountant even when one's financial affairs are complicated, but this decision usually involves a risk of losing more money than the expert's services would cost, therefore one should consider doing some cost-benefit analysis.
-Below are some considerations that explain a need for a forensic accountant in divorce litigation.
+Below are some considerations that explain a need for a forensic accountant in

 First, in modern world financial